ansible-collections/amazon.aws/docs/community.aws.aws_api_gateway_module.rst

 -----

 .. note::
-   - A future version of this module will probably use tags or another ID so that an API can be create only once.
+   - A future version of this module will probably use tags or another ID so that an API can be created only once.
    - As an early work around an intermediate version will probably do the same using a tag embedded in the API name.
    - If parameters are not set within the module, the following environment variables can be used in decreasing order of precedence ``AWS_URL`` or ``EC2_URL``, ``AWS_PROFILE`` or ``AWS_DEFAULT_PROFILE``, ``AWS_ACCESS_KEY_ID`` or ``AWS_ACCESS_KEY`` or ``EC2_ACCESS_KEY``, ``AWS_SECRET_ACCESS_KEY`` or ``AWS_SECRET_KEY`` or ``EC2_SECRET_KEY``, ``AWS_SECURITY_TOKEN`` or ``EC2_SECURITY_TOKEN``, ``AWS_REGION`` or ``EC2_REGION``, ``AWS_CA_BUNDLE``
    - Ansible uses the boto configuration file (typically ~/.boto) if no credentials are provided.
 See https://boto.readthedocs.io/en/latest/boto_config_tut.html